bharadwaj-raju/TextSuggest/README.md

 ## Overview

-TextSuggest is a program that shows completions for the word selected or (optionally) [currently being typed](#auto-selection).
+TextSuggest is a program that shows completions for the word selected or (optionally) currently being typed.

-It can be easily bound to a keyboard shortcut.
+It is generally bound to a keyboard shortcut.

 ## Features